 Ngarralingayil Barker, Kiray Putjung Aboriginal Corporation (KPAC) and Barker College acknowledge that Ngarralingayil Barker operates and functions on the lands of the Wonnarua people.

 We pay our respect to these lands that provide for us.
 We acknowledge and pay respect to the ancestors that walked and managed these lands for many generations before us.

 We acknowledge and recognise all Aboriginal people who have come from their own country and who have now come to call this country their home.
 We acknowledge our elders who are our knowledge holders, teachers and pioneers.

 We acknowledge our youth who are our hope for a brighter and stronger future and who will be our future leaders.

 We acknowledge and pay our respect to our members who have gone before us and recognise their contribution to our people and community.

-The opening of Ngarralingayil Barker furthers Barker’s vision to build lasting relationships with Indigenous communities, to work together to provide culturally appropriate education for First Nations students, and to bridge the divide between Indigenous and non-Indigenous Australians.
+The opening of Ngarralingayil Barker in 2020 furthers Barker’s vision to build lasting relationships with Indigenous communities, to work together to provide culturally appropriate education for First Nations students, and to bridge the divide between Indigenous and non-Indigenous Australians.